lisapps/React-boilerplate-with-Express-API-using-Parcel/README.md

 \$ npm install

-(if you want to use prettier code formatter make sure the code below is in your package.json file in the client folder.)
+If you want to use prettier code formatter with Typescript rules for better code hinting and formatting, make sure the code below is in your package.json file in the client folder.
+The rules are in .prettierignore.
+This won't require you to use Typescript or strict typing.

 Put the following into your package.json (add format line to scripts if scripts parameter is already in there.
 These settings allow correct formatting of JSX for react code formatting.):
 "scripts": {